 Achillea is an upright, aromatic

-Yarrow that produces beautiful pink flowering heads that grow upon tall, delicately leaved stalks.
-Used for their ornamental charm, these dainty flowering herbs dry easily and make great elements to cut or dried bouquets.
-Also attractive garden plants, Achilleas grow up to two feet tall and may need to be staked to keep their posture.
-Ranging from very light pink and almost white, to a deep rose, this variety of Achillea is a show stopper in the garden!
+Yarrow that produces beautiful cream colored flowering heads that grow upon tall, delicately leaved stalks.
+Used for their ornamental charm, these dainty flowering herbs with feathery grayish-green leaves dry easily and make great elements to cut or dried bouquets.
+Also attractive garden plants, Achilleas grow up to three feet tall and may need to be staked to keep their posture.
+Ranging from very light white and almost cream, this variety of Achillea is a show stopper in the garden!

 Also used medicinally